-When it comes to the wisdom teeth, the decision always oscillates between the two ends – to get it pulled out or not.
-The lack of knowledge — about the teeth and the procedure and the pros and cons — is forever at the heart of the confusion.
+When it comes to the wisdom teeth, the decision always oscillates between the two ends – to remove them or not.
+The lack of knowledge about the wisdom teeth and the procedure. and the pros and cons — is forever at the heart of the confusion.

 Most of us often don’t know what would happen if your wisdom teeth were extracted, or allowed to stay as they are.

-It therefore becomes important to first know the wisdom teeth and how their removal can impact us in different ways.
+It therefore becomes important to first know what these teeth do, and how their removal can impact us in different ways.

 Where Are Your Wisdom Teeth Anyway?